Large temperature-up-jump simulations of a binary Lennard-Jones system: Triangular relation

-As mentioned, the main characteristic of the TN formalism is the reduction when time is replaced by material time of the generally highly nonlinear aging phenomenon to one described by linear-response theory \cite{nar71,scherer,dou22}.
-The CK approach is very different. \Eq{eq:triang} is independent of how time is measured, allowing for any smooth monotonic non-linear function of time.
-This ``time-reparametrization invariance'' is central in the CK theory of aging, but contrary in philosophy to the TN approach in which the material time plays the special role of linearizing the problem.
+As mentioned, the main characteristic of the TN formalism is that when time is replaced by material time, the highly nonlinear aging phenomenon is reduced to one described by linear-response theory \cite{nar71,scherer,dou22}.
+The CK approach is conceptually quite different. \Eq{eq:triang} is independent of how time is measured, allowing for using any smooth monotonic function of time.
+This ``time-reparametrization invariance'' is central in the CK theory of aging, but runs contrary to the TN philosophy in which the material time plays a special role, namely that of reducing the problem to an extension of standard linear-response theory.

-Though the definition of the material time $\xi(t)$ in \eq{eq:xi_def} is straightforward, it only recently became possible to determine this quantity experimentally \cite{boh24}.
-This was done from dynamic light scattering data.
-One reason this has not been done before is that directly measuring a time-autocorrelation function is quite challenging.
+Though the definition of the material time $\xi(t)$ in \eq{eq:xi_def} is straightforward, it only recently became possible to determine this quantity experimentally \cite{boh24}; this was done from dynamic light scattering data.
+This has not been done before because directly measuring a time-autocorrelation function is challenging.
 Moreover, since the statistics cannot be improved by time averaging, one needs to do proper ensemble averaging during the aging.
 This was implemented in Ref. \onlinecite{boh24} by analyzing data from the millions of pixels of a camera taking 10-20 pictures per second.